klaviyo-labs/klaviyo-api-guides/README.md

 * Who is this guide meant for?
 * What do I need to follow along?
 * What's an SDK?
-* How can I set up an SDK?
 * What's an API private key?
-* What is the structure of API responses?
+* What is the general structure of Klaviyo's API responses?
-* How is customer profile data structured?
+* How is customer profile data structured specifically?
 * How are events and customer profiles related?
+* What is a Klaviyo ID?
 * How can I get customer profile IDs?
 * How can I get list or segment IDs?
 * What is pagination?
 * What's a simple example of pagination?
 * What does the links argument mean?
-* How does event filtering work?
-* How can I filter for events based on date?
+* How can I filter events based on date?

 ### Understanding client-side requests